dbdesign-students-spring2024/5-database-design-codingharry123/instructions.md

 - each professor might teach multiple sections of the same course
 - each section meets in a specific classroom with a specific professor
 - different sections of the same course may meet in different classrooms, even if the professor is the same
-- professors give assignments, with specific due dates
+- professors give assignments, with due dates that are specific to the section of the course
 - professors give readings that are relevant and helpful to a given assignment.
-- a professor might give the same assignment to different sections of the same course, but with different due dates
+- a professor might (or might not) give the same assignment to different sections of the same course, but with different due dates
 - professors give readings to help with the assignments
 - students complete assignments and receive a grade

 Further assumptions:

 - Assume there are many rows of data following this structure... only 5 sample rows have been shown for brevity.
 The number of rows is not important to this assignment.
+- You should add as many additional fields as you think make sense to this data set, based on your common sense understanding of the domain.
+For example, course names are not given in the data set, but obviously exist in the real world, so you should add a field for course name and any other obvious missing fields.

 ## Requirements

 ### Convert to 4NF

-Convert this table to the [fourth normal form](https://knowledge.kitchen/A_Simple_Guide_to_Five_Normal_Forms_in_Relational_Database_Theory#Fourth_Normal_Form) (4NF) using the techniques we have learned in this class.
+Convert this table to the [fourth normal form](https://knowledge.kitchen/content/courses/database-design/normal-forms-simple-guide/#fourth-normal-form) (4NF) using the techniques we have learned in this class.

 Notes:

 - There is no indication of which field is the primary key.
-- Use your own judgment as to which fields might be good candidate key(s).
+- Use your own judgment as to which fields might be good candidate primary key(s).
-- Feel free to add any additional "surrogate key" fields you believe are necessary to make this data 4NF-compliant.
+- Feel free to add or remove any "surrogate key" fields, as necessary to make this data 4NF-compliant.

 ### Draw an Entity-Relationship Diagram

-Draw an Entity-Relationship Diagram(s) of your 4NF-compliant data tables.
+Draw an [Entity-Relationship Diagram](https://knowledge.kitchen/content/courses/database-design/slides/entity-relationship-diagrams/)(s) of your 4NF-compliant data tables.
 Use the tool, [draw.io](https://draw.io) (also known as diagrams.net) to create these diagrams.
-A [sample .drawio file](./images/example-er-diagrams.drawio) has been included in this repository for example.

 - export the diagram(s) in SVG format into the directory named `images`.
 - publish the diagram(s) to your report, as described below.

+A [sample .drawio file](./images/example-er-diagrams.drawio) has been included in this repository for example.

+- do not open this file in your code editor
+- once you have cloned this repository on your own computer, open your local copy of this file in draw.io

 ### Write a report